Skip to main content

 Does this work for non-e-commerce sites?

 Yes.
-The agent recognises common URL patterns for content sites (articles, guides), service sites (service pages, location pages), and hybrid sites.
+The agent recognizes common URL patterns for content sites (articles, guides), service sites (service pages, location pages), and hybrid sites.
 The same principle applies: understand what you have before deciding what to create.

 Map your site structure